 All About Us

-We are a Chicago-based coaching and consulting company passionate about facilitating individual, team and organizational change.
+We are a Chicago- and Atlanta-based coaching and consulting company passionate about facilitating individual, team and organizational change.

 We apply cutting-edge, theoretical and practical coaching approaches to help individuals, teams and organizations bring about significant personal and professional transformation.

 The process of finding a new job can be overwhelming.
 It takes time, energy and focus—resources that most people don't have in abundance.

 Job hunting can also be psychologically taxing and usually requires some degree of discipline and organization.
 In my experience, nothing will undermine a job search more quickly than a negative attitude.
 With this in mind, I've developed a list of the top ten strategies for finding a job.

 You may be thinking that you'll wait until the weekend to work on your career because that's when you have large chunks of time available.
 However, that's the recipe for burnout because you will then lose your rest and rejuvenation time.

 It's more effective to schedule smaller periods of time—60 to 90 minutes each—during both the week and weekend.
 This will decrease your feeling of being overwhelmed and help avoid burnout.
 In return, it will increase your productivity and personal accountability because you will be far more likely to do it when it's less daunting.